jhundman/data-science-projects/README.md

 # data-science-projects
 This is where I will be posting data science projects I complete.
-These also generally are the notebooks which make up my blog posts.
+These also typically are the notebooks which make up my blog posts.